-To maximize comfort and the warmth capacity of the bag, always use a mattress such as one of our various Thermarest or other brand options.
+To maximize comfort and the warmth capacity of the bag, always rent a mattress such as one of our various Thermarest or other brand options.
 Don't try to save a few bucks and plan to just sleep directly on the tent floor - you'll be in for one miserable night.
 And the mattress pad can have as much to do with how warm you are as the bag.
 Another hint - if you have excess room lengthwise in your bag, stuff some of your clothes in the bottom to help keep your feet warm and reduce the amount of air inside the bag your body heat has to try to warm up, or throw in a hand warmer packet.
 If you want to add another 5-10 degrees of warmth to any bag we carry, we rent bag liners that are also good as a standalone bag at 55-60 degrees or more.

-Our sleeping bags are from well-known brands such as Kelty, Alps Mountaineering, Marmot, and Sierra Designs.
-Select the model from the drop-down box below that best matches your planned adventure.
+Our rental sleeping bags are from well-known brands such as Kelty, Alps Mountaineering, Marmot, and Sierra Designs.
+Select the model from the drop-down box above that best matches your planned adventure.
 The ones we send as 'backpacking' models tend to be a bit smaller and lighter.
 The 0 degree bags we offer can be taken backpacking, but are quite large and require a good-size pack to carry them in.

 Most of our bags are 'Regular' length, which means it's designed for 6-footers and under.
 If you played some basketball as a forward, these regulars might be a little cold in bad weather if you can't cinch all the way up at the top.
 In that case, try one of our long sleeping bag options.
 The extra length isn't too important in the summer though.